-Conformance testing measures how accurately a product implements a technical specification.
-The degree of compliance helps vendors and users of the equipment to evaluate how the equipment will perform in the network where it will integrate with other network devices to provide an offered network service.
+Conformity Assessment guarantees that an ICT equipment implements a technical specification or standards.
+Compliance helps vendors and users of the equipment to evaluate how the equipment will perform in the network where it will integrate with other network devices to provide an offered network service.
 Interoperability testing measures if two or more products correctly implement the technical specifications necessary to ensure successful integration supporting particular communication protocols.

 Conformance and interoperability testing is important to identify the possible non-compliance aspects of an equipment to be part of ICT network, as defined by accepted standards in the industry, that may interfere in the quality of the network service being provided.
 High quality performing products available for commercial use contribute to the widespread deployment of the network technologies and their associated network services.